GEMS United Indian School began as Our Own English School, opening in 1990 and now, following a restructure and a new campus, has been renamed.

 UIS states that its Vision is "For our students to be forward thinking leaders, equipped with competencies and positive attitudes that fulfil individual aspirations based on universal values, and to become socially responsible global citizens".

 Its mission is for each student to:

-The school employs some 70 plus staff and this provides a staff to student ratio of 1:25 in KG, with a lower ratio of 1:18 through the rest of the school as a result of specialist staff numbers.
-The majority of students (95%), as would be expected, are Indian passport holders, followed by a small Pakistani contingent (2%) and a number of students from Nepal and Bangladesh.
+The school employs some 130 teachers plus 13 teaching assistants and this provided a staff to student ratio of 1:25 in KG, with a lower ratio of 1:20 through the rest of the school as a result of specialist staff numbers.
+The majority of students (96%), as would be expected, are Indian passport holders, followed by a small Pakistani contingent (2%) and a number of students from Nepal and Bangladesh.
 Teacher turnover, at 10%, is relatively low, hopefully providing a stable environment.

 UIS had intended to offer the CBSE-I curriculum (a modified version of CBSE which offered a more international approach including best practice from the IGCSE, IB and Common Core curricula), but with the decision to withdraw this version, has reverted to the standard CBSE curriculum with some additional features to reflect the elements of CBSE-I that are valued by the Academic leadership.
 The school aims to offer a very broad curriculum with a focus on Languages, ICT, Numeracy and Sciences.
 Additional focus on cultural and financial studies will provide an option for an entrepreneurial opportunities and experiences for students from grade 1 upwards.

 It seems that UIS not only aims to offer an innovative approach to the curriculum, but is delivering it!
 The ADEK inspection team noted in 2019: "The ‘Teacherintern’ programme provides excellent opportunities for students to develop their leadership skills.
 For example, students prepare some parts of the lessons and teach alongside their teachers."